-While reading the first chapter, I had the impression that the manga was somewhat similar to the popular series Hana Yori Dango with “bad boys vs. one girl” concept, plus, the guys were good-looking, or you could define them as idols, and seemed to dominate the school.
-But, upon reading the further pages, I realized it wasn’t what I exactly thought because the manga centers on friendship and conventional teenage romance while the female protagonist gradually learns to deal with the people around her especially to Ran whom she ultimately falls in love with.
+While reading the first chapter, I had the impression that the manga is somewhat similar to the popular series Hana Yori Dango with “bad boys vs. one girl” concept, plus, the guys are good-looking, or you could define them as idols, and seem to dominate the school.
+But, upon reading the further pages, I realized it wasn’t exactly what I thought because the manga centers on friendship and conventional teenage romance while the female protagonist gradually learns to deal with the people around her especially to Ran whom she ultimately falls in love with.

-Since this is the first Mayu-san’s series I read, I still need to familiarize myself with her style of art.
-Her character designs, shadings are impressively done not to mention the male characters which are good source of fangirlism, and you’ll later on realize how she puts a lot of effort in every pages.
+Since this is my first time reading Mayu-san’s series, I still need to familiarize myself with her style of art.
+Her character designs and shadings are impressively done not to mention the male characters which are good source of fangirlism, and you’ll later on realize how she puts a lot of effort in every page.

-With its average type story of young romance, Rockin’ Heaven is still good to read but it isn’t that excellent as some of you would expect.
+With the average story of young romance, Rockin’ Heaven is still good to read but it isn’t that excellent as some of you would expect.
 Though readers would find it boring, the manga is made realistic when it comes to the world of romance.